 Elisabetta Traggiai, PhD

-Thus, three main research activities are being developed in the lab:
+Three main research activities will be developed in the lab:

 - Understanding the innate mechanisms that control human B cell responses

-- Dissecting the role of B cells in autoimmunity and immunodeficiencies, in particular by studying human monogenic autoimmune diseases
+- Dissecting the role of B cells in autoimmunity and immundeficiencies by studying human monogenic autoimmune diseases

-- Developing a B cell selection platform with high-throughput culture methods and molecular sequencing approaches, such as single-cell PCR and next-generation sequencing of DNA from different species
+- Developing a B cell selection platform with high-throughput culture methods and molecular sequencing approaches, such as single cell PCR and next-generation sequencing of antibodies from different species (i.e., rabbit, llama)

 Click here for additional publications.